 - Generally weak tooth structure

-The first step to addressing generalized tooth sensitivity is to figure out what causes the sensitivity.
-Then you must figure out how to reduce damage to your tooth enamel.
-For instance, if your diet is causing enamel loss then you need to modify your eating habits.
-If your stomach acid is responsible then you need to treat underlying medical conditions, drink lots of water and brush more frequently.
-Clenchers and tooth grinders need to relax and start wearing a custom night guard.
-Finally, if your damaging your teeth due to aggressive brushing then you need to modify your brushing habits.
-Consider switching to an electric toothbrush if needed.
+To fix generalized tooth sensitivity, you first need to figure the cause of your sensitivity.
+Next, you need to figure out a solution to protect your tooth enamel.
+For instance, if your diet is causing enamel loss, then you need to modify your eating habits.
+If your stomach acid is responsible for enamel loss, then you need to treat your underlying medical condition, drink lots of water, and brush more frequently.
+Clenchers and tooth grinders need to relax and start wearing a custom nightguard.
+Finally, if your damaging your teeth due to aggressive brushing, then you need to modify your brushing habits and find a new toothbrush or switch to an electric toothbrush if you think if might help.

 Temporary tooth sensitivity

 Occasionally, your tooth sensitivity may be temporary in nature.
-These types of sensitivity usually go away within a few days, weeks or months.
-Here are some examples of different causes of temporary tooth sensitivity:
+Temporary tooth sensitivity usually goes away within a few weeks or months.
+Here are a few examples of temporary tooth sensitivity:

-- You may experience temporary tooth sensitivity after whitening your teeth.
+It’s also common to experience temporary tooth sensitivity after whitening your teeth.
 The vast majority of these sensitivities go away within a couple of days or weeks.
-However, be sure not to avoid using a very high concentration of bleaching gel in an unsupervised setting.
-You actually could end up with permanent tooth sensitivity if the bleaching gel is not applied properly.
-This is exactly why you should never use a high concentrations of bleaching gel without dentist supervision.
+The only exception is if you use a very high concentration of bleaching gel in an unsupervised setting.
+You can actually end up with permanent tooth sensitivity if strong bleaching gel is not applied properly.
+This is exactly why you should never use a high concentrations of bleaching gel without proper dentist supervision.

-- Temporary tooth sensitivity is also caused by plaque buildup on your teeth.
-Luckily, a professional dental cleaning is all that’s need to resolve this type of tooth sensitivity.
-However, if left untreated, plaque and tartar lead to periodontitis, infection and other serious dental conditions.
-So be sure to maintain regular dental cleanings if you haven’t had one in a while!
+Temporary tooth sensitivity is can also be caused by plaque and tartar buildup on your teeth.
+Luckily, a professional dental cleaning is all that’s need to resolve this.
+However, if left untreated, plaque and tartar lead to periodontitis, infection, and other serious conditions which result in permanent tooth sensitivity.
+Be sure to maintain regular dental cleanings to prevent your teeth from becoming more sensitive.

 How to resolve tooth sensitivity?

-The first step to resolving tooth sensitivity is to figure out the source of your tooth sensitivity.
-Note your symptoms so that you can discuss them with your dentist:
+The first step to resolving tooth sensitivity is to figure out the source of your sensitivity.
+Note your symptoms and discuss them with your dentist.

 - Is your tooth sensitivity localized or generalized?
-If localized, on which tooth do you feel it most?
-If generalized, is it in all four corners of your mouth or only a few?
+If localized, on which tooth do you feel it the most?
+If generalized, are you sensitive on all four corners of your mouth or only a few?

-- How long does the tooth sensitivity last for?
-Seconds, minutes, hours, etc.
+- How long does your tooth sensitivity last for?
+Seconds, minutes, or hours

 - What triggers your tooth sensitivity?
 Hot, cold, sweets, biting, etc.